IMSEONGJUN/SwiftyLRUCache/README.md

 - Custom Swift Cache Object using LRU Algorithm
 - used Double Linked-list and Hash Map data structure
-- Hash Map is for fast search
+- Hash Map is for fast search to get a Node
 - Double Linked-list is for more efficient insertion than Array and fast deletion with Hash Map